hanai3Bi/Switch-OC-Suite/README.md

 ## DISCLAIMER: USE AT YOUR OWN RISK!

-- Auto-patching and Erista support (DRAM OC loader.kip only) is under WIP

 - Overclocking in general (often combined with overvolting and overheating) will _degrade internal components_ - SoC, VRM(Voltage Regulator Module), Battery, etc. - _faster_ than you and the manufacturer have expected.

-- There is **no dynamic frequency scaling** in HorizonOS (HOS), which makes _overclocking acts differently than PC_ or other mobile devices.
+- There is **no dynamic frequency scaling** in HOS, which makes _overclocking acts differently than PC_ or other mobile devices.
 The console will be _sticking to what frequency you've set in the long term_, until you close the game or put it into sleep.

-- **ONLY ramp up RAM clock** beyond HOS maximum to 1862 or 1996 MHz if you want to _stay safe_.
+- **ONLY ramp up RAM clock** beyond HOS maximum to 1862 / 1996 MHz if you want to _stay safe_.
+Higher RAM clock could be UNSTABLE and cause graphical glitches / instabilities / filesystem corruption.

-### Why no CPU/GPU OC for Erista?
+## Why no CPU/GPU OC for Erista?

 - Tegra X1 on Erista is on TSMC 20nm HPM node, consumes much more power (~2x) and generates much more heat, compared to Tegra X1+ on Mariko (TSMC 16nm FinFET).
   - Erista Switch uses lower speedo (=== lower quality === higher voltage required) SoC from NVIDIA.
 You will NOT get comparable performance to NVIDIA Shield TV no matter what.